AurMad/STOCfree/README.md

 Before installing the STOCfree package, you need to install either Stan or JAGS.

--   The Stan implementation relies on and interface called [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) which communicates with R through the [CmdStanR](https://mc-stan.org/cmdstanr/) R package.
+-   The Stan implementation relies on an interface called [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) which communicates with R through the [CmdStanR](https://mc-stan.org/cmdstanr/) R package.
 The